thegeek-sys/Vault/Class/Cybersecurity/Buffer overflow.md

 An example are shellcode functions.
 Those can launch a remote shell when an attacker connect to it, creating a reverse shell that connects back to the hacker.
 It uses local exploits that establish a shell and flushed firewall rules that currently block other attacks

+### Replacement stack frame
+Is a variant that overwrites and saves frame pointer address to change it to refer to a dummy stack frame, so that the current function returns to the replacement dummy frame.
+Then the control is transferred to the shellcode in the overwritten buffer.

+It also known as off-by-one attack, as it involves coding error that allows one more byte to be copied than there is space available

+Defenses:
+- any stack protection mechanisms to detect modifications to the stack frame or return address by function exit code
+- use non-executable stacks
+- randomization of the stack in memory and of system libraries

+### Return to system call
+Stack overflow variant replaces return address with standard library function.
+It is used when there it non-executable stack defenses enabled
+The attacker constructs suitable parameters on stack above return address, so that function return and library function executes

 ---
 ## Bufferoverflow defenses
 Buffer overflows are widely exploited so there are many ways to protect against them.
 They divide into two approaches: